Shopify/web-configs/packages/babel-preset/README.md

 - `@shopify/babel-preset/react`: Adds plugins that transform React (including JSX).
 You can use this preset with the `@shopify/babel-preset/web` or `@shopify/babel-preset/node` configuration.

   This preset accepts an options object.
-  - `hot` : Will automatically add plugins to enable hot reloading of React components.
-Note that this requires you to have a recent version of `react-hot-loader` installed as a dependency in your project.
   - `pragma` : Replace the function used when compiling JSX expressions.
 Defaults to `React.createElement`.
   - `pragmaFrag`: Replace the function used when compiling JSX fragment expressions.
 Defaults to `React.Fragment`.